virgesmith/neworder/docs/overview.md

 You should also bear in mind that while python is a *dynamically typed* language, C++ is *statically typed*.
 If an argument to a *neworder* method is not the correct type, it will fail immediately (as opposed to python, which will fail only if an invalid operation for the given type is attempted).
 Note also that `neworder`'s python code has type annotations.

-&ast; the `neworder.df.transition` function is *over 2 or 3 orders of magnitude faster* than an equivalent python implementation depending on the length of the dataset, and still an order of magnitude faster that an optimised python implementation.
+&ast; the `neworder.df.transition` function is *over 2 or 3 orders of magnitude faster* than a (naive) equivalent python implementation depending on the length of the dataset, and still an order of magnitude faster than an optimised python implementation.